polyfy/polylith/readme.md

 The command also printed out this message:
 ```
-  Remember to add src, resources and test directories to 'deps.edn' files.
+  Remember to add src, resources and test paths to './deps.edn' and the brick as a local/root dependency to project 'deps.edn' files.
 ```

 This was a reminder for us to add source directories to `deps.edn`.